AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture7.md

 * sudo apt-get upgrade
 * sudo apt-get install mosquitto - it showed that it already has the lastest version of mosquito, so no luck there.
 * Problem was the misconfiguration of the nodered mqtt port.
 After updating it from 1880 to 1883 it worked.
+* Even after that port fix, often see nodered webpage not working.
+Then if I poweroff the pi and again try to reconnect I see the below error msg at the first time. "connect to host ulnoiotgw port 22: Network is down".
+That didn't happen earlier.
+* Also if Rosmary's laptop is connected to the same wifi, the nodered prones to break.
+If it is just my laptop connected to the wifi, I can perfectly work on NodeRed.
+No idea why.

 #### Send Email nodered.